View Cancer Clinical Trials

 - Deep vein thrombosis (DVT) including tumor thrombus within 6 months of study day 1.

-- Significant arrhythmia or electrophysiologic disease including placement of implantable cardioverter defibrillator (ICD), atrial fibrillation with uncontrolled rate or prolonged QTc interval > 450 ms.
+- Significant arrhythmia or electrophysiologic disease including placement of implantable cardioverter defibrillator (ICD), atrial fibrillation with uncontrolled rate or prolonged QTc interval > 450 ms for men and > 470 ms for women.

 - Uncontrolled hypertension defined as systolic blood pressure (BP) ≥ 150 mm Hg or diastolic BP ≥ 95 mm Hg.
 Patients with a history of hypertension must be well-controlled (BP < 150/95) upon study entry using a stable regimen of anti-hypertensive therapy.